The Handmaid's Tale (opera): Performances and recordings

 The opera was premiered in Copenhagen on 6 March 2000 by the Danish Royal Opera, conductor Michael Schonwandt, director Phyllida Lloyd, designer Peter McKintosh.
 It was subsequently recorded by the same company by Dacapo, currently the only recording of the opera in the catalogue.

 The Danish production translated Bentley's libretto from English to Danish, which can be heard on the CD recording.
 This CD recording was then nominated for two Grammy Awards and received the Cannes Classical Award for the best work by a living composer in 2002.

 This production transferred to the English National Opera in London's Coliseum Theatre on 3 April 2003 and ran for seven performances between 3 April and 2 May 2003.

 The opera's North American premiere was performed by the Minnesota Opera in May 2003, in a new production, conducted by Anthony Walker, director Eric Simonson, designer Robert Israel, and ran there for five performances between 10 and 18 May 2003.
 The Danish Royal Opera production transferred to Canadian Opera Company in Toronto, Margaret Atwood's home town, on 23 September 2004.

 In October 2018 Gertrude Opera mounted a production for the Yarra Valley Opera Festival in Melbourne, Australia.
 Director Linda Thompson, conductor Patrick Burns, designer Joseph Noonan.

 Boston Lyric Opera (BLO) mounted a production in May 2019, conducted by BLO music director David Angus, director Anne Bogart, designer James Scheutte.

-In April 2022 the artistic director of the English National Opera (ENO), Annilese Miskimmon, directed a new production for ENO; conductor Joana Carneiro, designer Annemarie Woods.
+In April 2022 the ENO presented a new production with Annilese Miskimmon directing and Joana Carneiro conducting.
+The designer was Annemarie Woods.
 This production returned to the London Coliseum in February 2024.

 In October 2022 the Royal Danish Opera mounted a new production in Copenhagen; the director was John Fulljames, the conductor Jessica Cottis, the designer Chloe Lamford.

 Glow Lyric Theatre in Greenville, South Carolina, presented the opera during its summer festival season in July 2023.

 The German premiere was on 28 June 2024 at the Theater Freiburg: director Peter Carp, conductor Ektoras Tartanis, set design Kaspar Zwimper, costumes Gabriele Rupprecht.
 The San Francisco Opera gave the work in September/October 2024.
 This was a co-production with the Royal Opera in Copenhagen, and as in 2022 it was directed by John Fulljames.